 - Test your smoke detectors.
 We recommend that you test the batteries in your smoke detectors once a month to make sure they are in tip-top shape!

 - Schedule furnace maintenance.
 Dust and grime can build up in your furnace filter and catch fire.
-Changing the filters, receiving regular maintenance and promptly addressing repair needs all play a key role in keeping your system safe for use.
+Changing your air filters, receiving regular maintenance and promptly addressing HVAC repair needs all play a key role in keeping your system safe for use.

 - Replace damaged electrical cords.
 Frayed wires still emit heat that will not remain contained within the cord if it is damaged.
 Scheduling an electrical safety inspection is also a good idea to make sure your system is safe and efficient.

 - Monitor your oven and stovetop.
 Did you know that half of all house fires begin in the kitchen?
 Always keep an eye on pots and pans—and even crockpots!—while cooking.

 If you need to schedule your electrical safety inspection or HVAC maintenance check, or if you have any questions regarding fire safety in your home, call Hyde’s at (760) 360-2202 today!
 We’ve served Indio and the Coachella Valley since 1972 and we’re happy to help you in any way we can!